kutsukos/SweeDKutsukosWorkflow/README.md

 **NOTE!**  The files above, will be in this repository in the directory Support Data/sampleLists/

 <br>

 #### Step 2.3 - Grid points selection <a name="step23"></a>
 For this analysis, we want to apply SweeD in a specific area for each insertion.

-<br>There are two insertions, chr1:111802592 and chr12:44313657 and we want to create 101 equally distributed points, including the insertion position, in a 500Kb space before and after each insertion.
+There are two insertions, chr1:111802592 and chr12:44313657 and we want to create 101 equally distributed points, including the insertion position, in a 500Kb space before and after each insertion.

 In chromosome 1, we want to do the analysis in 101 points, with a distance of 5000bp and the middle point to be 111802592.
 So starting point should be <code>middle_point-(100/2)*distance=111552592</code> and ending point should be equal to <code>middle_point+(100/2)*distance=112052592</code>.
 We use 100 in this equation, to exclude the middle point and 100/2 to take the half points before and the half points after the middle point.

-<br>In chromosome 12, we want to do the analysis in 101 points, with a distance of 5000bp and the middle point to be 44313657.
+In chromosome 12, we want to do the analysis in 101 points, with a distance of 5000bp and the middle point to be 44313657.
 The same way as above, we calculate starting and ending point of our grid points.

-<br>For our needs above, we will run the following commands and make use of an another script, I have written in python.
+For our needs above, we will run the following commands and make use of an another script, I have written in python.

 ```console
 $ git clone https://github.com/kutsukos/GridFileCreator.git